dotnet/aspire/src/Components/Aspire.Azure.Messaging.ServiceBus/README.md

 ## Usage Example

-In the `Program.cs` file of your project, call the `AddAzureServiceBus` extension to register a `ServiceBusClient` for use via the dependency injection container.
+In the `Program.cs` file of your project, call the `AddAzureServiceBus` extension method to register a `ServiceBusClient` for use via the dependency injection container.
 The method takes a connection name parameter.

 ```cs
 builder.AddAzureServiceBus("sb");
 ```

 You can then retrieve the `ServiceBusClient` instance using dependency injection.
-For example, to retrieve the cache from a Web API controller:
+For example, to retrieve the client from a Web API controller:

 ```cs
 private readonly ServiceBusClient _client;